Blind Fury: Production

-Blind Fury marked the producing debut of actor Tim Matheson.
-Matheson produced the film having been a fan of the Zatoichi film series.
+Blind Fury marked the producing debut of actor Tim Matheson, who was a fan of the Zatoichi film series.
 Matheson and producer Daniel Grodnik spent seven years trying to find a distributor for the film.
-In 1986, the producers landed a deal with film distributor Tri-Star Pictures.
+In 1986, the producers landed a deal with Tri-Star Pictures.
 According to Grodnik, various writers and directors were attached to the project before Phillip Noyce was hired as the film's director.
+This was the Australian director's American film debut, after his thriller Dead Calm was an international hit.

-Hauer calls Blind Fury one of his "most difficult jobs" because of the combination of swordplay with playing a blind man; and Hauer spent a month training with Lynn Manning whose first words to him were "I don't get confused about what I see ...".
+Rutger Hauer calls Blind Fury one of his "most difficult jobs" due to the combination of swordsmanship with playing a blind man.
+In preparation for the role, Hauer spent one month training with Lynn Manning, a blind Paralympian judoka whose first words to him were, "I don't get confused about what I see."
+Hauer's reverse-gripped cane sword, modeled on Zatoichi's signature shikomizue, was created by Tim Huchthausen.

-Filming took place around the Midwestern United States, where the cast and crew underwent humid weather conditions.
+Filming took place around the Midwestern United States, mainly in Sealy and Houston, Texas, and in Reno, Nevada, where the cast and crew underwent humid weather conditions.
 Of the intense weather conditions, Matheson stated, "We shot in the Midwest and West, and it was incredibly hot.
 Everything was burning up.
 We ended up buying a three-foot pool for the cast and crew to wade through to cope with the heat."
-After principal photography was completed, a sequel to the film was planned, but never materialized.
+Studio interiors were shot at Ren-Mar Studios in Los Angeles.

+The names of the characters Tector and Lyle Pike are a nod to characters from the classic Western The Wild Bunch.

 Reception

 On their syndicated television program Siskel and Ebert and the Movies, film critics Roger Ebert and Gene Siskel gave the film "Two thumbs up".

+On Rotten Tomatoes, Blind Fury holds an approval rating of 53% based on 15 reviews, with an average rating of 4.9 out of 10.
+Metacritic, which uses a weighted average, assigned the film a score of 31 out of 100, based on 12 critics, indicating "generally unfavorable" reviews.

 Reviewer Ian Jane of DVD Talk wrote, "Hauer does a commendable job in the lead and is reasonably convincing as a blind man.
 Like its Japanese predecessors, there is some humor interjected into the storyline that is handled well without becoming overbearing or taking over the action sequences."

-On Rotten Tomatoes Blind Fury holds an approval rating of 56% based on 16 reviews, with a rating average of 4.9 out of 10.
+A sequel to the film was planned, but due to the indifferent box office receipts, never materialized.